The cost of heating your home is sadly now one of the most expensive household bills.

 - Slip on a warm sweater

-When it gets really cold I have been known to wear a down-filled body warmer too!
-Not very glamourous but it keeps me very warm and snug.
+When it gets really cold, I have been known to wear a down-filled body warmer too!
+It’s not very glamorous, but it keeps me warm and snug.

-Open your curtains during the day to have the heat of the sun warm the room and shut them as soon as it starts to get dark.
+Open your curtains or blinds during the day so that the heat of the sun can warm the room.
+Then shut them as soon as it starts to get dark.

 If your curtains are a single layer, add some linings.
-You can buy separate thermal linings which hook behind so there is no need to change the whole curtain.
+You can buy thermal linings, which hook behind, so there is no need to change the whole curtain.

 Make sure your radiators are not obstructed.
 The air should be able to circulate freely around them.
 Make sure your curtains don’t hang in front, and if they do, tuck them behind.

-It’s tempting in the winter I know, but avoid putting wet clothing or linen on your radiators.
+It’s tempting in the winter, but avoid putting wet laundry on your radiators.

-Since we got our dog a couple of years ago I realised how much a brisk walk helps me keep warm.
+Since we got our dog a couple of years ago, I realised how much a brisk walk helps me to keep warm.
 The house always seems so much warmer when you come in from the cold!

 I also find going on a cleaning spree helps to keep warm too.